Engee documentation

 n new Double click to expand the window

-One more small, but so cool convenience.
-Now you can double-click on the window title to expand the window to the whole interface.
-This familiar gesture has now been brought to Engee, and you should definitely try it out.
+And one more small, but such a cool convenience.
+Now it is enough to double-click on the window title to expand it to the entire interface.
+This familiar gesture has now been transferred to Engee, and you should definitely try it out.

 image17